 If you’re looking for an amazing place for both you and your dog to meander in Dublin, check out the Great South Wall.

 Although this isn’t the sort of place where your dog will be doing laps, it’s perfect for dogs on a lead or for more chilled furry friends who are happy for a leisurely stroll.

 This pier stretches out into Dublin Bay and ends at the Poolbeg Lighthouse.
 Upon turning back, you will be greeted with panoramic views of Dublin city and the Poolbeg Chimneys, which are synonymous with the capital.

 8. Burrow Beach – for a dreamy beach

-This gorgeous stretch of sand could make you feel like you’re in the Mediterranean on a sunny day with rolling dunes, coastal islands in the near distance, and crystal waters lapping the shore.
+This gorgeous stretch of sand is one of the best beaches in Dublin and it could make you feel like you’re in the Mediterranean on a sunny day with rolling dunes, coastal islands in the near distance, and crystal waters lapping the shore.